BDCraven/tic-tac-toe/README.md

 ### The brief

+A one day tech test to build the business logic for a game of tic tac toe.
+It should be easy to implement a working game of tic tac toe by combining the code with any user interface, whether web or command line.

 The rules of tic-tac-toe are as follows:

 * There are two players in the game (X and O)